10 Days in Istanbul Turkey Itinerary in the Winter

 Breakfast at Lades Menemen

-If you research food places in Istanbul, you’re highly likely to have seen Lades being mentioned many times across both online articles and travel books being the go-to place for an authentic Turkish Menemen.
+If you research food places in Istanbul, you’re highly likely to have seen Lades being mentioned many times across both online articles and travel books as the go-to place for an authentic Turkish Menemen.
 The humble breakfast restaurant is tucked away in a small quiet street from Istiklal Street.
-I went with the Sujuk Menemen, which I’d say was average.
-It’s not bad but it definitely needed quite a bit more seasoning.
-A few shakes of salt and pepper later, the dish finally tasted a tad bit nicer but it’s not wowing.
+I had the Sujuk Menemen, which I’d say was average.
+It’s not bad but it definitely lacked seasoning.
+A few shakes of salt and pepper later, the dish finally tasted a tad bit nicer, but it’s not wowing.
 Their Turkish coffee, unfortunately, tasted rather grainy so I was not the biggest fan of it.
-My breakfast, Sujuk Menemen + Turkish Coffee, costs a total of 60 Turkish liras.

 Spice Bazaar – the Suleymaniye Mosque is pretty much next to Istanbul’s famous Spice Bazaar.
 It would certainly make sense to visit either before or after Suleymaniye Mosque.
 Our original plan was to visit after but bad weather conditions meant a change in plans and we ended up skipping it for the day.
 However, keep reading on because we managed to make an unplanned visit later in the trip.